andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/00-norway_bound.md

 "Yeah... what the hell, I saw you from across the terminal and thought there's no way I run into you two days in a row"

-I ran into Zach yesterday while he was out walking his dog.
+I crossed Zach's path yesterday while he was on a dog walk and I was on a bike ride.
 I ran into him today en route to a week in NYC with friends before his cousin's wedding in Boston.
 He lived in New York for 7 years before succumbing to the sylvan call of the Northern Carolina timberland.